 Not all judges handle pre-trial conferences the same way.
 Ask the court clerk or a local lawyer what to expect.
 Usually you and the person you are taking to court meet with a judge, a mediator, or someone else on the court staff.
 You all talk and try to figure out what issues the court needs to decide at the trial and how long the trial will take.
 You should know who you plan to use as witnesses at the trial, and what they will say.

 People often settle their cases at the Pre-Trial Conference.
 This means that they work out an agreement and the court turns the agreement into a judgment.

 If you do not work out an agreement at the Pre-Trial Conference, the court will make an Order After Pre-Trial Conference which tells you what to do next and what happens next.

 Later, if you need to ask the court to change its judgment, you would file a Complaint for Modification.
-You might need to file a Complaint for Modification to ask the court to change the judgment about custody visitation or child support.
+You might need to file a Complaint for Modification to ask the court to change the judgment about custody, parenting time, visitation, or child support.
 The reason for the change must be very important like you or your child's other parent plans to move away or one of you loses your job or gets a better one.

 If you need to change a judgment, you have to go back to court and file a Complaint for Modification.